alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 I hope everything seems relatively well-motivated thus far.
 However, there are certain assumptions that have already been made as well as other issues that have been glossed over.

 Prominently, we defined the loss function to be the mean-squared error $\text{MSE}(y, Xw)$.
 This is equivalent to minimizing the $L_2$ norm of the residuals.

-But why mean-squared error?
+But *why* use mean-squared error?
 Why not mean absolute error (MAE) or mean-cubic error?

 There are many reasons why MSE is a empirically nice loss function to use.
-It's differentiable unlike MAE and doesn't place as much weight on outliers as mean errors of higher order terms does.
-Mathematically $L_2$ is also a Hilbert space while $L_p$ for $p \geq 1, p \neq 2$ is not.
+It's differentiable unlike MAE and doesn't place as much weight on outliers as mean errors of higher order terms does. $L_2$ is also a Hilbert space while $L_p$ for $p \geq 1, p \neq 2$ is not (whatever that means).
 But we still *chose* MSE.
+These are justifications, not derivations from first principles.

-I find it everything fits much nicer in my head when we don't need to choose an arbitrary loss function but are forced into it by the assumptions we make.
-We'll now do linear regression probabilistically.
+I find that everything fits better in my head when we don't choose an arbitrary loss function but are *forced* into that choice from the assumptions we make.
+My professor once said (paraphrasing) being Bayesian is all about being up-front and honest with our beliefs.
+We want to honestly represent our assumptions here.
+A good first step towards that is to do linear regression probabilistically (we'll get to the Bayesian bits eventually).

 # 4. **Maximum Likelihood Estimation**
 ___